Maasgau: Attestations

 As pointed out by Verhelst, the term Masalant (Maasland) is used mainly when referring to Maastricht, and according to him it is only used by mistake in the 950 case above.
 In 889, 898 and 919, Maastricht is specifically described as being in the comitatus (county) of Maselant.
-In the 898 record it is also added that it is in the Pagus of Hasbania.
-In a different record of 898 it is described instead of being in the pagus of Maseland.
-In contrast, in another 919 record it is described as being in the comitatus of Hasbania.
+In the 898 record it is added that it is also in the Pagus of Hasbania.
+In a different record of 898 it is described simply as being in the pagus of Maseland.
+In contrast, in a 919 record it is described simply as being in the comitatus of Hasbania.